jschadewald/GetDataCourseProject/README.md

 #Running the Script and Reading the Output
 1. Download the raw data from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>.
-2. Unzip it into the same directory as `run_analysis.R` so that "UCI HAR Dataset" is visible at the same level as `run_analysis.R`.
+2. Unzip it into your working directory so that "UCI HAR Dataset" is visible.
+3. Source `run_analysis.R`.
 3. Execute `run_analysis()`.
-4. A file named "tidy_averages.txt" will be created.
+4. A file named "tidy_averages.txt" will be createdin your working directory.
-5. Read the file using `tidy<-read.table("tidy_averages.txt")`.
+5. Read the file using `tidy<-read.table("tidy_averages.txt", header=TRUE)`.

 If there are any errors due to locale, operating system, or software versions in use, please use the walkthough (further below) rather than attempt to debug the code.